-- 7.1 The Governing body must appoint a designated teacher (In non-maintained schools and colleges an appropriately trained teacher should take the lead) and should work with local authorities to promote the educational achievement of registered pupils who are looked after.
-On commencement of sections 4 to 6 of the Children and Social Work Act 2017, our designated teachers will have responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales. - 7.2 The designated teacher must have appropriate training and the relevant qualifications and experience.
-The designated Teacher is: (Mrs Ryan-Harris) - 7.3 The designated teacher will work with the Virtual school to provide the most appropriate support utilising the pupil premium plus to ensure they meet the needs identified in the child's personal education plan. - 7.4 The designated teacher should also work with the virtual school head to promote the educational achievement of previously looked after children.
+7.1 The Governing body must appoint a designated teacher (In non-maintained schools and colleges an appropriately trained teacher should take the lead) and should work with local authorities to promote the educational achievement of registered pupils who are looked after.
+On commencement of sections 4 to 6 of

+- 7.2 The designated teacher must have appropriate training and the relevant qualifications and experience.
+The designated Teacher is: (Mrs Harris) - 7.3 The designated teacher will work with the Virtual school to provide the most appropriate support utilising the pupil premium plus to ensure they meet the needs identified in the child's personal education plan. - 7.4 The designated teacher should also work with the virtual school head to promote the educational achievement of previously looked after children.
 In other schools and colleges, an appropriately trained teacher should take the lead. - 7.5 The DSL's will keep details of Birmingham Children's Trust Personal Advisor appointed to guide and support the care leaver; and will liaise with them as necessary regarding any issues of concern affecting the care leaver.